-Step one: layer the bottom of the jar
+2. Layer the bottom of the jar

 Clean and dry the jar thoroughly before you start.
 Carefully place a layer of gravel in the bottom of the jar (adding it in handfuls rather than pouring it in, so that it does not shatter the glass).
 The gravel should be about 2cm thick and evenly spread over the bottom of the jar.

-Step three: Add the potting compost
+5. Add the potting compost

-Check that the potting compost is damp before using—water it if necessary, letting it drain slightly before using it.
+Check that the potting compost is damp before using – water it if necessary, letting it drain slightly before using it.
 Add the potting compost to the jar, making a layer about 5cm thick.
 Add it using a small scoop or your hand rather than pouring it in, so that it does not make too much mess inside the jar.

-Step four: start planting out the terrarium
+6. Start planting out the terrarium

-Take the hellebore (or alternative) out of its pot and carefully remove any excess soil from around the roots.
+For the plants in our DIY, take the hellebore (or alternative) out of its pot and carefully remove any excess soil from around the roots.
 Make a shallow dip in the potting compost inside the jar and place the hellebore in it, spreading the roots out a little and anchoring it in place with a little more potting compost if necessary, so that it sits firmly upright.

 Take the pansy from its pot and plant in the jar in the same way, placing it toward the back of the jar, next to the hellebore.

 Add the fern, again removing excess soil from the roots, and plant toward the front of the jar, adding more potting compost if necessary.
 Firm around all three plants so that they sit firmly in the compost.